Odongo: Cast

+Production

+According to Filmink the movie was a slight departure from the typical product of Warwick Films being "a romance rather than an action movie."

 Reception

 The Monthly Film Bulletin wrote: "Some good animal photography fails to compensate for the stereotyped story, the course of which can be predicted after the first ten minutes, Rhonda Fleming seems a very improbable veterinary surgeon, although she looks quite decorative.
 Juma, the young African player, has an engaging personality and apparently a way with animals."

-Kine Weekly wrote: "The picture introduces all the old gimmicks – the heroine has many near squeaks and there is an inevitable stampede towards the finish – but realistic backgrounds and detail gives the overall an exciting look.
+Kine Weekly wrote: "The picture introduces all the old gimmicks – the heroine has many near squeaks and there is an inevitable stampede towards the finish – but realistic backgrounds and detail give the overall an exciting look.
 Juma acts with considerable power and feeling for one so young and is an entertainment in himself as Odongo, Rhonda Fleming makes a ravishing Pamela and Macdonald Carey smoothly registers as Steve.
 Eleanor Summerfield grossly exaggerates as the twittering Celia, but happily.
 Ugly Puss, the chimpanzee, does its stuff.
-And finally a word for CinemaScope and Technicolor: they put essential gloss on unblushing Boys' Own Paper."
+And finally, a word for CinemaScope and Technicolor: they put essential gloss on unblushing Boys' Own Paper."

 Variety wrote: "There is little new in this latest East African story, although the main events are set on an animal farm Instead of in a jungle.
-There is the dour white hunter, his faithful aldes personified in the form of a youthful African, and the cusfomary long shots of wild animal life, Hungry crocs, charging rhinos and trumpeting elephants provide the stereotyped hazards of the jungle.
+There is the dour white hunter, his faithful aides personified in the form of a youthful African, and the customary long shots of wild animal life, Hungry crocs, charging rhinos and trumpeting elephants provide the stereotyped hazards of the jungle.
 Besides Juma, the scene stealing colored boy, is a mischievous chimp, whose antics are surefire for laughs.
-The whole makes for good allround entertainment, although supplying few novelty angles."
+The whole makes for good all-round entertainment, although supplying few novelty angles."